beankuu/FindSteamgamePath/README.md

 # FindSteamgamePath

-Find Steam Installed Directory based on its manifest number in Windows
+Shell Script for finding Steam Program's installed path based on its manifest number in Windows

 ## Usage